appcircleio/appcircle-reactnative-test-component/README.md

-# Appcircle React Native UI Test Component
+# Appcircle React Native Unit Test Component

-Run React Native UI Tests with Detox
+Run React Native unit tests with Jest.

 ## Required Input Variables

 - `$AC_REPOSITORY_DIR`: Specifies the cloned repository directory.
 - `$AC_OUTPUT_DIR`: Specify the output directory for test results.

+## Optional Input Variables
-- `$AC_RN_TEST_COMMAND_ARGS`: Specify additional command arguments for running Jest tests, such as `--debug`.
+- `$AC_RN_TEST_COMMAND_ARGS`: Specify additional command arguments for running Jest tests.
+An extra parameter will be added to the end of the command `jest --coverage --coverageDirectory=coverage --coverageReporters=lcov` which will be used by default.
+You can add extra arguments, such as `--debug`, without affecting the default ones.
 For more information, see the Jest [CLI options](https://jestjs.io/docs/cli#options).

 ## Output Variables